Kalikoze/be_resources/module1/lessons/tdd_instructor.md

 ### Partner Practice

-Students should implement exists and attribute tests for a car.
+Students should implement exists and attribute tests for a car as outlined in the lesson.
 Make sure to restate that they should not be writing any code to pass these tests, yet.

-Review tests as a class, then have students pass the tests.
+Review tests as a class, then have students write the code to pass the tests.

 ## Command vs. Query Methods